Edwin T. Layton

 Edwin Thomas Layton (April 7, 1903 – April 12, 1984) was a rear admiral in the United States Navy.
 Layton is most noted for his work as an intelligence officer before and during World War II.

-He was also the father of the historian Edwin T. Layton, Jr.
+He was the father of the historian Edwin T. Layton, Jr.

 Early life

-Edwin Thomas Layton was born on April 7, 1903 in Nauvoo, Illinois as a son of George E. Layton and his wife Mary C. Layton.
-Layton attended the United States Naval Academy at Annapolis, Maryland and graduated in 1924.
+Edwin Thomas Layton was born on April 7, 1903, in Nauvoo, Illinois, as a son of George E. Layton and his wife Mary C. Layton.
+Layton attended the United States Naval Academy at Annapolis, Maryland, and graduated in 1924.
 Layton spent the next five years with the Pacific Fleet aboard the battleship USS West Virginia and destroyer USS Chase.

 Naval career

 Early career

 In 1929, Layton was one of a small number of naval officers selected to go to Japan for language training.
-Significantly, on his voyage to Japan he met another young naval officer, Joseph J. Rochefort, assigned to the same duty.
-Both became intelligence officers, Rochefort specializing in decryption efforts, Layton in using intelligence information in war planning.
-Layton and Rochefort, both of whom were in Pearl Harbor, worked closely together in the months before the attack, among other things trying to work out aspects of the larger international context which Washington had decided would be handled by Washington alone, and even more closely after the war began, especially in the month before the Battle of Midway.
-They both made significant contributions to that victory.

 Layton was assigned to the American Embassy in Tokyo as a naval attaché, where he remained for three years.
 While in Japan, he met Admiral Isoroku Yamamoto on several occasions.
 The last four months he spent in Beijing as assistant naval attaché at the American Legation.
-His linguistic ability and fluency in Japanese proved to be assets as his career progressed, even more so as World War II began in Europe.
+His linguistic ability and fluency in Japanese would prove to be assets as his career progressed, especially as World War II began in Europe.

 During the 1930s, Layton served two tours of duty in the Navy Department's Office of Naval Intelligence, in 1933 and again from 1936 to 1937, but he also saw sea duty.
-He had a three-year stint in the battleship Pennsylvania, where he received commendations for gunnery excellence.
+He had a three-year stint on the battleship Pennsylvania, where he received commendations for gunnery excellence.
 In 1937, he returned to Tokyo for two years as assistant naval attaché at the American Embassy.
-This was followed by a one-year tour of duty as commanding officer of USS Boggs.
+This was followed by a one-year tour as commanding officer of USS Boggs.

+On his first voyage to Japan he had met another young naval officer, Joseph J. Rochefort, assigned to the same duty.
+Both became intelligence officers, Rochefort specializing in decryption efforts, Layton in using intelligence information in war planning.

-Exactly one year to the day before the attack on Pearl Harbor, Layton became Combat Intelligence Officer on the staff of Admiral Husband E. Kimmel, Commander-in-Chief of the United States Pacific Fleet, which had recently been moved from its base in San Diego, California to Pearl Harbor — over the objections of Admiral James O. Richardson, whom Kimmel replaced.
+One year to the day before the attack on Pearl Harbor, Layton became combat intelligence officer on the staff of Admiral Husband E. Kimmel, Commander-in-Chief of the United States Pacific Fleet, which had recently been moved from its base in San Diego, California, to Pearl Harbor — over the objections of Admiral James O. Richardson, whom Kimmel replaced.
 Layton was in charge of all intelligence in the Pacific Ocean area.

+Layton and Rochefort, who was also stationed at Pearl Harbor, worked closely together, trying to work out aspects of the larger international context of events.
+They worked even more closely after the war began, especially in the month before the Battle of Midway in June 1942.
+They both made contributions to that victory.